anbox-cloud/discourse-docs/howto/container/geographic-location.md

 ## Set the location dynamically

-To update the geographic location of an Android container dynamically while the container is running, use the location endpoint of the Anbox HTTP API.
+To update the geographic location of an Android container dynamically while the instance is running, use the location endpoint of the Anbox HTTP API.

 See the documentation of the [PATCH method](https://discourse.ubuntu.com/t/anbox-http-api-reference/17819#location-patch) for more information and the specification of the data format.